micpap25/better-basic-chat-app/README.md

 Room names in this section will be represented by "*" Chat rooms can now be created
 /list: lists all room names
-join *: puts the client in room *.
+/join *: puts the client in room *.
 /leave: removes the client from room *.
 /name * allows the user to rename themselves.